• Skip to primary navigation

 Wizardry in Wood is the worlds premiere show case for the craft, historical and contemporary, held every four years in the City of London.

-Khokhloma Ware: Folk art for the masses
+Khokhloma ware: folk art for the masses

 The Caversham Village Sign: carved by Stuart King